ishtiaqniloy/BUET-CSE-410/README.md

 2. Sphere to/from Cube (1.exe)
-Home - cube to sphere
+Home - cube to sphere.
-End - sphere to cube
+End - sphere to cube.
 Draw one eighth of a sphere, one fourth of a cylinder and a square once.
 Use transformations (translation, rotation etc.) to put them in the right places.